Gaining insight into your team’s effectiveness and choosing the right estimation technique.

 There is a great number of techniques you can use to estimate your project.
 Remember that all estimations depend on a number of factors, including your own experience, the resources available and people working on a project.
 No matter which technique you use, make sure the results you get are realistic given the nature of your project.

-You can use techniques that help you estimate with maximum accuracy possible.
+You can use techniques that help you estimate with the maximum accuracy possible.

 Take a look at some trusted ideas that work for all types of projects.